Shekou International School

-Shekou International School (深圳市蛇口外籍人员子女学校) the first private, co-educational, for-profit international school established in 1988 and located in Shekou, Nanshan District, Shenzhen, Guangdong, China.
+Shekou International School (深圳市蛇口外籍人员子女学校) the first private, co-educational, not-for-profit international school established in 1988 and located in Shekou, Nanshan District, Shenzhen, Guangdong, China.
 It serves students in Nursery through to Grade 12 across three campuses.

 Shekou International School follows International Baccalaureate (IB) and other standards across the different subjects.
 The Primary Years Programme (PYP) framework is followed for the youngest students.
 Secondary School's academic programme includes Mathematics, Science & Design, Humanities, Language & Literature, Arts, Physical and Health Education, and World Languages.
 The Secondary Curriculum for middle school students is based on internationally recognised standards.
 High school students prepare for the International Baccalaureate Diploma Programme (IBDP).

 As of 2018 it is one of eight schools in Shenzhen designated for children of foreign workers.

 Shekou International School is fully accredited by the Western Association of Schools and Colleges (WASC) and offers the IB Diploma program in the high school.
 The school is also a member of the East Asian Council of Overseas Schools (EARCOS), the Association for the Advancement of International Education (AAIE) and a member of All-China and Mongolia International School (ACAMIS) organization.

 History

 The school was opened in 1988, funded by four oil companies: Amoco, Arco, CACT and Phillips.
 The school currently enrolls more than 1100 students, representing more than 40 countries.
 Over 90 teachers from the United States, France, Canada, the United Kingdom, New Zealand, Australia, the Philippines, and China make up the faculty.

 It is Shenzhen's oldest international school.
-At one the school partnered with the Agency for French Education Abroad (AEFE) in regards to its primary school French bilingual section.
+At one time the school partnered with the Agency for French Education Abroad (AEFE), a French government agency, in regards to its primary school French bilingual section.
 It has a French bilingual program that began in 2009.